-- students who are 21 years of age or older at the time of their registration for the academic year. - students living with family in the Camrose area. - students whose medical needs cannot be met by Augustana Faculty.
-Students with special circumstances not indicated in the exemptions listed above may appeal the requirement to live on campus, in writing, to the Housing
+- part-time students. - married students. - students who are 21 years of age or older at the time of their registration for the academic year. - students living with family in the Camrose area. - students whose medical needs cannot be met by Augustana Faculty.
+Students with special circumstances not indicated in the exemptions listed above may appeal the requirement to live on campus, in writing, to the Housing Review Committee.